Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/EnchantedOracle-UofTCTF2025.md

 <br>

 So basically we need to do a ciphertext forgery.
-In fact, option 1 is not needed!
+In fact, choice 1 is not needed!

 <br>